 The winning entry from each congressional district is displayed in an exhibit in the Cannon Tunnel that leads into the U.S. Capitol in Washington, D.C.

 The competition guidelines are below.
-The deadline for submission is April 21, 2017.
-All original entries should be submitted to one of my district offices.
+The deadline for submission is April 20, 2018.
+All original entries should be submitted to my office in Grandville.
 Students may only submit one entry.
 The winning entry and finalists will be selected by a panel of local art and design professionals.

 For more information, click here or please contact Sarah in my Grandville Office at (616) 570-0917 or at Sarah.Lisman@mail.house.gov.